-In the MEPS Household Component, the definitions of Dwelling Units (DUs) and Group Quarters are generally consistent with the definitions employed for the National Health Interview Survey.
-The dwelling unit ID (DUID) is a seven-digit ID number consisting of a 2-digit panel number followed by a five-digit random number assigned (see below) after the case was sampled for MEPS.
-The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-The MEPS HC-232 PRPL file can be linked to other public use files, such as MEPS HC-233, by using the DUPERSID.
+In the MEPS HC, the definitions of Dwelling Units (DUs) and Group Quarters are generally consistent with the definitions employed for the NHIS.
+The dwelling unit ID (DUID) is a 7-digit ID number consisting of a 2-digit panel number followed by a 5-digit random number assigned (see below) after the case was sampled for MEPS.
+A 3-digit person number (PID) uniquely identifies each person within the DU.
+The variable DUPERSID uniquely identifies each person represented in this PUF and is the combination of the variables DUID and PID.
+The MEPS HC 242 PRPL PUF can be linked to other PUFs, such as MEPS HC 243, by using the DUPERSID.

-For detailed information on dwelling units and families, please refer to the documentation for the 2021 Full-Year Consolidated PUF (HC-233).
+For detailed information on dwelling units and families, please refer to the documentation for the 2022 Consolidated PUF (HC 243).

-Because all identifiers in this file begin with DUID, all identifiers begin with the panel number.
+Because all identifiers in this PUF begin with DUID, all identifiers begin with the panel number.
 In addition, the first byte of all CAPI-generated 3-byte identifiers represents the RU in numeric format (e.g. an A RU plan begins with '1' and a D RU plan begins with '4').
 The last two bytes are generated from a counter within the RU.

 PHLDRIDX is the person identifier (DUPERSID) of the policyholder of the private health insurance plan.
-Generally, the characteristics of the policyholder can be linked from person-level public use files by using the PHLDRIDX to match the DUPERSID on the person-level files.
-However, when the policyholder is deceased or resides outside the RU, then there are no personlevel variables on public use files.
-Where the policyholder was alive and resided in the household at some point during the time periods covered by the interviews, the policyholder identifier in the EPRSIDX will change between rounds.
-InsurPrivIDEX can be used to track the insurance across rounds.
-The InsurPrivIDEX will identify all records, including the first reported through the plan so it can be used to track the change in policyholder.
-A more in-depth discussion of this can be found in Section 3.3.
+Generally, the characteristics of the policyholder can be linked from person-level PUFs by using the PHLDRIDX to match the DUPERSID on the person-level files.
+However, when the policyholder is deceased or resides outside the RU, then there are no person-level variables on PUFs.